 Street Frontage Improvements

-Transportation Development Review staff works with you and your design consultant on the access and street frontage features of your development application.
+Development Review staff work with you and your design consultant on the access and street frontage features of your development application.
 Elements can include access design, curb placement, landscaping, sidewalk location and width, street lighting, and paving requirements.

 Staff will also look at your parking design because it affects traffic entering and exiting your site.

-Development Review is also responsible for reviewing the traffic impacts of your proposed development.
-One type of impact is traffic operations in the immediate vicinity of your site.
+Development Review is responsible for reviewing the traffic impacts of your proposed development, including those:

-What do I need to know about use of the street and right of way during construction?
+Use of the street and right of way during construction

 In addition, you may be required to obtain a right of way use permit for hauling during construction and for any requested street closures.
 The Right of Way staff processes right of way use permit applications and will work with you to determine haul routes and lane closure details.